m-jahn/europe-by-numbers/20191120/post_directlabels.md

 ![](post_directlabels_files/figure-markdown_strict/unnamed-chunk-2-1.png)

 The **problems are obvious**.
-It’s inconvenient to think about proper placement of labels for every new plot (below or above points, how far away?); Labels are overlapping with each other due to the rigid way we place them; To plot only a few labels we would have to make tedious manual selection of points using additional variables; Grouping is ignored for the labels and it’s not straight forward to implement it, so we have to go with the simple solution of painting them all grey.
+It's inconvenient to think about proper placement of labels for every new plot (below or above points, how far away?); Labels are overlapping with each other due to the rigid way we place them; To plot only a few labels we would have to make tedious manual selection of points using additional variables; Grouping is ignored for the labels and it's not straight forward to implement it, so we have to go with the simple solution of painting them all grey.
 I often found myself moving labels around in Inkscape and deleting the unwanted ones, which is really not efficient if you do it twice per